NickGrunert/master-thesis/modules/03_truth_compare.typ

     As previously outlined in @section:metrics, the #abr("MAE") is a reliable metric for assessing the accuracy of the algorithm, while the R2 score is a valuable indicator of the suitability of the data for a linear model.
     The #abr("MAE") is inherently an error metric that should be minimised.
     It is thus normalised to the range of 0 to 1.
-    This is followed by inversion through subtraction from 1 to create a score that represents a maximization task.
+    This is followed by inversion through subtraction from 1 to create a score that represents a maximisation task.
     This is performed to ensure that the calculated #abr("MAE") score is aligned with the R2 score, thereby ensuring that the resulting score is optimised to 1.
     The resulting correlation score is derived by calculation of the weighted average between the R2 and the #abr("MAE") scores.